Xcraft-Inc/xcraft.ch/content/xcraft/pacman/overview.md

 directly in the package definition directory (only for core packages or very small packages).
 See [...
 TODO: page unavailable ...](TODO) for details.

-> When a package must be created, the `config.yaml` file is used in order to
-> generate the `WPKG/control` file that wpkg look for.
-This control file is
-> based on the Debian rules, where some fields are just copied from the
+{{% notice info %}} When a package must be created, the `config.yaml` file is used in order to generate the `WPKG/control` file that wpkg look for.
+This control file is based on the Debian rules, where some fields are just copied from the `config.yaml` file.
-> `config.yaml` file.
 The step from 1 to 2 is not just a file conversion.
-A
-> mechanism looks for the resource URI and the embedded flag.
-If necessary, the
-> resources are copied (downloaded) along the `WPKG` directory.
+A mechanism looks for the resource URI and the embedded flag.
+If necessary, the resources are copied (downloaded) along the `WPKG` directory. {{% /notice %}}

 ### Step 2